 In the bustling Smart Manufacturing Hub, the factories are equipped with AI-native 6G systems for real-time monitoring, predictive maintenance, and automated logistics.
 Operator A is responsible for the communication service and AI service provision with 6G system.
 The balance between AI-enabled efficiency and energy consumption becomes a pressing issue.
 While the AI systems are improving production line speed, their energy demands are challenging the sustainability goals of FutureTech City.

 The operator A offers a “Green AI” service.
 That means the 6G system can decide the service strategy (e.g. when and where) of the AI service provision for sustainable and energy saving purpose, once the “Green AI” service is subscribed by a user or third party.
-The factory subscribes the “Green AI” service which utilizes renewable energy and reduce the energy consumption as much as possible.
+The factory subscribes the “Green AI” service which utilizes renewable energy and reduces the energy consumption as much as possible.

 5.x.3 Service Flows